17th September 2017

 Btw, the disruption of the partition of India seems to have taken many members of our family (particularly of my generation) to far flung shores across the world.

-Here are my preliminary findings – obtained from my father – that I will update as I find out more.
+Here are my preliminary findings – obtained from my father and mother – that I will update as I find out more.
 In particular, I’m interested in exactly when and how my parents came from West Panjab into India at the time of partition.
 I’ll keep elaborating this post as I find out more.
 It will remain work in progress.

 PAINTING BELOW: THE MAN (Hari Singh Nalwa) WHO CREATED (bestowed title to) THE FIRST SABHLOK